srid/purescript-book-sources/chapter7.md

 Again, this was the only sensible implementation, based on the types we were given.

-We can test this function in `psci`, using the `Maybe` type constructor as an example:
+We can test this function in PSCi, using the `Maybe` type constructor as an example:

 ```t
 > combineArray [Just 1, Just 2, Just 3]